config-syncer/config-syncer/docs/README.md

 ---

 # Config Syncer
-Config Syncer (pronounced Cube-Dee) by AppsCode is a Kubernetes Cluster Operator Daemon.
+Config Syncer (previously Kubed) by AppsCode is a Kubernetes Cluster Operator Daemon.
 From here you can learn all about Config Syncer's architecture and how to deploy and use Config Syncer.

 - [Concepts](/docs/concepts/).
 Concepts explain some significant aspect of Config Syncer.
 This is where you can learn about what Config Syncer does and how it does it.